Outward compactness: Abstract logics

 \item There exists a cardinal $\ooo$ with the property that for every language $\tau$ and every $\phi\in\LL(\tau)$, there exists a sublanguage $\sigma$ of $\tau$ with $\vert\mathfrak{F}_\sigma\cup\mathfrak{R}_\sigma\cup\mathfrak{C}_\sigma\vert<\ooo$ and $\phi\in\LL(\sigma)$. \end{enumerate} \end{definition}

 In the remainder of this section, we will usually write $\LL$ instead of $\langle\LL,\models_{\LL}\rangle$ to denote an abstract logic.
-Given an abstract logic $\LL$, we call $\models_{\LL}$ the \emph{satisfaction relation} of $\LL$ and, given a language $\tau$, we say that $\LL(\tau)$ is the set of \emph{$\tau$-sentences}.
-In addition, we call the least cardinal $\ooo$ witnessing \eqref{item:occurrenceNumber} in Definition \ref{definition:AbstractLogic} the \emph{occurrence number} of $\LL$.
+We call the least cardinal $\ooo$ witnessing \eqref{item:occurrenceNumber} in Definition \ref{definition:AbstractLogic} the \emph{occurrence number} of $\LL$.
 We say that a set $T$ is an \emph{$\LL$-theory} if there is a language $\tau$ with $T\subseteq\LL(\tau)$.
-We say that an $\LL$-theory $T$ is \emph{consistent} if there is a language $\tau$ with $T\subseteq\LL(\tau)$ and a $\tau$-structure $M$ with $M\models_\LL\phi$ for all $\phi\in T$.
-Given an infinite cardinal $\kappa$, we say that an $\LL$-theory $T$ is \emph{${<}\kappa$-consistent} if every subset of $T$ of cardinality less than $\kappa$ is consistent.
-Finally, we say that an infinite cardinal $\kappa$ is a \emph{strong compactness cardinal for $\LL$} if every ${<}\kappa$-consistent $\LL$-theory is consistent.
-Makowsky's result from \cite{MR780522} can now be formulated in the following way:
+We say that an $\LL$-theory $T$ is \emph{satisfiable} if there is a language $\tau$ with $T\subseteq\LL(\tau)$ and a $\tau$-structure $M$ with $M\models_\LL\phi$ for all $\phi\in T$.
+Given an infinite cardinal $\kappa$, we say that an $\LL$-theory $T$ is \emph{${<}\kappa$-satisfiable} if every subset of $T$ of cardinality less than $\kappa$ is satisfiable.
+Finally, we say that an infinite cardinal $\kappa$ is a \emph{strong compactness cardinal for $\LL$} if every ${<}\kappa$-satisfiable $\LL$-theory is satisfiable.
+Makowsky's result from \cite{MR780522} now states the following:

 \begin{theorem}[Makowsky \cite{MR780522}] The following schemes are equivalent over $\ZFC$: \begin{enumerate} \item Vop\v{e}nka's Principle.

 \item Every abstract logic has a strong compactness cardinal. \end{enumerate} \end{theorem}